 Looking for a meatless protein option to serve over your favorite rice or noodles?
 This Sticky Orange Tofu is packed with fresh flavor and fried to crispy golden brown perfection.

-Plus, this protein-packed and over the top delicious tofu dinner dish comes together in just about 30 minutes, making it as easy as it is tasty.
+Plus, this filling and over the top delicious tofu dinner dish comes together in just about 30 minutes, making it as easy as it is tasty.
 You’ll quickly fall in love with the zesty, salty, sticky sauce’s unique flavor!

 Tofu is a protein-rich food made from condensing soy milk.
 It’s a great addition to any meal because of its ability to take on any flavor.